protocolbuffers/protobuf/objectivec/README.md

     in the future (as a breaking change), that is likely to change since it helps prepare folks before they end up using a lot of protos and getting a lot of collisions.

+  * `headers_use_forward_declarations`: The `value` for this can be `yes` or `no`, and indicates if the generated headers use forward declarations for Message and Enum types from other .proto files or if the files should be imported into the generated header instead.

+    By using forward declarations, less code is likely to recompile when the files do change, but Swift generally doesn't like forward declarations and will fail to include properties when the concrete definition of the type is known at import time.
+If your proto usages span modules, this can be a problem.

+    `headers_use_forward_declarations` currently defaults to `yes` (existing
+    behavior), but in a future release, that default may change to provide better Swift support by default.

 Contributing
 ------------